 How to Apply

-Prospective MSc/PhD students:
+Prospective PhD students:

-Applications go through the UBC stats department.
+Apply to the UBC stats department.
 Mention me as a potential advisor.

 Prospective postdocs: